rbe549/rbe549.github.io/project5fall2023aerial.md

 A sample photo of the real track is shown in Fig. 1.

-The competition will be from 10AM to 1PM.
-The lab will be setup close to the final track (only minor nudges will be made after) with the lighting conditions and so on at 7:30AM on the day of the competition.
-You can go and measure anything you want, collect any data you desire and check the track until 9:30AM on the day of the competition.
-From 9:30AM to 10:00AM nobody will be allowed near the arena and the instructors will displace each obstacle randomly with a maximum disturbance of +-0.5m in X and Y directions and +-20 degrees in Yaw (just enough that hard-coding will not work).
+The competition will be from 10:00 AM to 1:00 PM.
+The lab will be setup close to the final track (only minor nudges will be made after) with the lighting conditions and so on at 7:30 AM on the day of the competition.
+You can go and measure anything you want, collect any data you desire and check the track until 9:30 AM on the day of the competition.
+From 9:30AM to 10:00 AM nobody will be allowed near the arena and the instructors will displace each obstacle randomly with a maximum disturbance of $$\pm$$0.5m in X and Y directions and $$\pm$$20 degrees in Yaw (just enough that hard-coding will not work).

 The team with the highest points will win.
 Note that, completing the course (within the 5 minute slot per attempt) will get that team the maximum of 100 points.